-Since the launch of GiveOut, additions have been made to the Board of Trustees to foster good governance, specialist skills and greater diversity.
-At the time of writing, the Board comprises a group of 10 Trustees; 5 of whom identify as men and 5 as women; 9 of whom identify as LGBTQI and 1 who identifies as a straight ally; 9 of whom identify as white and 1 of whom identifies as a person of colour.
+Since the launch of GiveOut additions have been made to the Board of Trustees to foster good governance, specialist skills and greater diversity.
+At the time of writing, the Board comprises a group of 10 Trustees; all of whom identify as LGBTQI; 5 of whom identify as men and 5 as women; 7 of whom identify as white and 3 of whom identify as a person of colour.

-Between them, the Trustees now bring the experience, expertise and perspectives required to oversee and develop the charity:
+Between them, the Trustees bring the experience, expertise and perspectives required to oversee and develop the Charity:

-- Elliot Vaughn, GiveOut's founder and Chair of Trustees, brings strategic perspective as MD & Senior Partner at BCG, where he is People Chair Europe, Middle East, South America & Africa, and serves on the board of OutRight Action International. - lain Anderson brings deep expertise in external relations as Executive Chairman of Cicero/amo, a leading communications and public affairs agency, and until recently served as the UK government's LGBT Business Champion. - Baroness (Elizabeth) Barker is a Liberal Democrat life peer of the House of Lords and a prominent advocate for LGBTQI human rights, bringing experience of charity governance and management. - Daniel Gerring is Partner and Head of Pensions at Travers Smith, a leading law firm, and a specialist in charity governance; Daniel also serves on the board of a number of charities including Just Like Us, Refugees at Home and City YMCA. - Bruna Gil brings extensive experience in the tech industry and advertising and is a passionate and vocal advocate for LGBTQI rights in the workplace, holding multiple leadership roles over the past six years at Out@In (LinkedIn's LGBTQ+ Network). - Alison McFadyen brings decades of governance and compliance experience and expertise, and serves on the board of Standard Chartered Bank; Alison is also a Trustee of Kali Theatre Group. - Dr Michaela Muscat is a former diplomat and now Special Adviser to the EU Commissioner for Equality and contributes her perspective as an LGBTQI ally with a deep commitment to human rights. - Geffrye Parsons, GiveOut's Treasurer, is a UK Chartered Accountant and until recently a Managing Director at Macquarie.
-He is the CEO of The Inclusion Imperative, an LGBTQI inclusion consultancy, and serves on the board of Diversity Role Models. - Aisha Shaibu is the founder of Moonlight Experiences and a queer activist, serving as Head of Community Engagement for UK Black Pride, and supporting the London Queer Fashion Show. - Mike Stamp brings professional experience in charitable grant-making in addition to his background at BCG, and now as chief strategy officer of Hudson, a staffing and recruitment company.
+- Elliot Vaughn MBE, GiveOut's founder and Chair of Trustees, brings strategic perspective as MD & Senior Partner at BCG, where he is People Chair Europe, Middle East, South America & Africa, and serves as Co-chair of Outright International. - Baroness (Elizabeth) Barker is a Liberal Democrat life peer of the House of Lords and a prominent advocate for LGBTQI human rights, bringing experience of charity governance and management. - Neville Gabriel is the founding Chief Executive Officer of the Other Foundation, a Southern African regional LGBTQI community foundation, and brings deep experience and expertise from his work in the LGBTQI movement and philanthropy.
+He is the chairperson of several community shareholding trusts linked to solar and wind renewable energy plants in South Africa. - Daniel Gerring is Partner and Head of Pensions at Travers Smith, a leading law firm, and a specialist in charity governance; Daniel also serves on the board of a number of charities including Just Like Us, Refugees at Home and City YMCA. - Bruna Gil, GiveOut's Vice-Chair, brings extensive experience in the tech industry and advertising and is a passionate and vocal advocate for LGBTQI rights in the workplace, holding multiple leadership roles over the past six years at Out@In (LinkedIn's LGBTQ+ Network).